dbc60/blog/content/note/sweng/effort-estimation.rst

 Estimated vs Actual Story Points
 ################################

 I'd like to apply EBS to story points.
-I'm not sure what that means in its entirety.
-At the very least, I think it means we have to decide what the *actual* story points were.
+I'm not sure how to define velocity in terms of story points.
+I think it means we have to decide what the *actual* story points were.
 Todd Sedano's article, `Estimated vs Actual Story Points`_ provides some guidance on how to do that.

 When assigning points to tasks, all developers voted.
 They went with the majority point value.
 If there were significant splits in the voting, the team would have a discussion.
 This results in the *estimated story points* (:math:`T_E`).